yq-hong/AutoSEP/datasets/README.md

 For the `vegfru_greens` and `vegfru_allium` tasks, you will download the VegFru dataset introduced in the paper [VegFru: A Domain-Specific Dataset for Fine-grained Visual Categorization](https://openaccess.thecvf.com/content_ICCV_2017/papers/Hou_VegFru_A_Domain-Specific_ICCV_2017_paper.pdf).
 The dataset is available on [this GitHub repository](https://github.com/ustc-vim/vegfru).

-Please ensure that the dataset is placed inside your `data_dir`.
+Please ensure that the datasets are placed inside your `data_dir`.